Text-Based Personas for Simulating User Privacy Decisions: Evaluation

 We utilize five privacy-centric datasets (Table~\ref{tab:dataset_overview}) to carry out the above evaluations.
 We choose three types of surveys to represent different granularities in the measured privacy decisions.
 Three datasets are privacy panels from Pew Research that measure general privacy attitudes and behaviors.
 The fourth dataset from Dehling et al. measures users' willingness to disclose biometric data for continuous authentication~\cite{cauthn_dataset}.
 The fifth dataset measures whether individuals accept a smart personal assistant sharing specific data types with third-party entities for specific purposes.
 We describe these datasets briefly here, and defer the full description to Appendix~\ref{sec:app:datasets}.

-\paragraph{SPA Dataset~\cite{spa_dataset}} Abdi et al. published a dataset about privacy norms for smart home personal assistants (SPAs)~\cite{spa_dataset} comprising 1,737 responses.
-The survey measures participants' comfort with a set of 24 data sharing scenarios, alongside their privacy and security attitudes.
+\paragraph*{SPA Dataset~\cite{spa_dataset}} Abdi et al. published a dataset about privacy norms for smart home personal assistants (SPAs)~\cite{spa_dataset} comprising 1,737 responses.
+The survey measures participants' comfort with a set of 24 data-sharing scenarios, alongside their privacy and security attitudes.
 The scenarios cover varied data types, recipients, purposes, and conditions.
 When analyzing this dataset, we partition the responses into two groups: behaviors (i.e., data sharing scenarios mapped to acceptable/unacceptable), and privacy and security attitudes.
 We discard neutral responses.

-\paragraph{Pew PP1~\cite{pew_wpp1}} The Pew Research Center conducted this study in 2014 as part of the first American Trends Panel (ATP).
-The dataset includes responses from 607 US adults regarding their perceptions of privacy, surveillance, and data management.
-It covers dimensions such as the perceived importance of controlling personal information, concern over government and corporate monitoring, and the perceived sensitivity of various data types.
+\paragraph*{Pew PP1~\cite{pew_wpp1}} The Pew Research Center conducted this study in 2014 with 607 US adults to measure their perceptions of privacy, surveillance, and data management.
+This dataset covers perceived importance of controlling personal information, concern over government and corporate monitoring, and the perceived sensitivity of various data types.

-\paragraph{Pew W49~\cite{pew_w49}} Collected by Pew in 2019, this dataset focuses on the trade-offs inherent in the modern data ecosystem.
+\paragraph*{Pew W49~\cite{pew_w49}} Collected by Pew in 2019, this dataset focuses on the trade-offs inherent in the modern data ecosystem.
 It includes responses from 4,272 U.S. adults.
 The study covers perceived risks versus benefits of data collection, concerns regarding data usage, sense of control over data, and understanding of privacy policies.
 It also includes hypothetical scenarios where respondents rated the acceptability of data sharing in exchange for specific services or societal benefits.

-\paragraph{Pew W127~\cite{pew_w127}} Collected by Pew in 2023, this study includes responses from a nationally representative sample of 5,101 U.S. adults.
-The survey covers general concerns regarding government and corporate data collection, perceived control over personal data, individual digital privacy behaviors (e.g., use of password managers), and specific attitudes toward emerging technologies, such as artificial intelligence and residential cameras.
+\paragraph*{Pew W127~\cite{pew_w127}} Collected by Pew in 2023, this study includes responses from a nationally representative sample of 5,101 U.S. adults.
+The survey covers general concerns regarding government and corporate data collection, perceived control over personal data, individual digital privacy behaviors (e.g., use of password managers), and specific attitudes toward emerging technologies, such as AI and residential cameras.